 Patricia Thompson, Ph.D.

 Dr. Patricia Thompson was born and raised in Alberta, Canada.
 After completing her B.A. in Sociology from the University of Toronto she moved to Atlanta, Georgia where she earned her M.A. and Ph.D. in Clinical Psychology from Georgia State University.
 As part of her graduate training, Patricia completed a predoctoral internship at the University of Pennsylvania.
 In this setting, she worked with high functioning individuals on issues ranging from stress management, time management, and career counseling to more serious clinical issues such as depression and anxiety.
 After graduation, Patricia completed a postdoctoral fellowship at the Emory University School of Medicine.
 She has taught a variety of undergraduate and graduate courses at Georgia State University and the University of Pennsylvania covering topics such as theories of personality, general psychology, communication skills, and interventions to alter self-defeating thoughts.
 In addition, she has led seminars and workshops at the Wharton Business School, Spelman College, University of Toronto, and Emory University, and for various community organizations.
 Patricia has also won awards from the American Psychological Association, Southeastern Psychological Association, and the Georgia Psychological Association for her work in survey development and research regarding the influence of culture on attitude development.
 She is a licensed psychologist whose current areas of professional interest include personality assessment, teambuilding, executive coaching, career planning, and applying positive psychology to business.
-Patricia is a board member of EDIN, the Eating Disorders Information Network, and an advisory board member of The Cool Girls, Inc. Her other interests include tennis, reading, watching independent films, working out, and playing piano.
+Patricia is an advisory board member of The Cool Girls, Inc. Her other interests include tennis, reading, watching independent films, working out, and playing piano.
 She and her husband, Markeal, live in East Atlanta with their son, Blake.